paulog/basho_docs/source/riak/tutorials/little/concepts.md

 value:  lasagne
 ```

 This presents a problem, because there are now two vector clocks in play that diverge after `[Aaron: 1]`.
-So Riak (optionally) stores both values and both vclocks.
+So Riak can store both values and both vclocks.

 Later in the day Britney checks again, but this time she gets the two conflicting values, with two vclocks.